LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 ..
 Note::
    A test in Crappy will also end if an unexpected Exception is raised anywhere in the module.
-In that case, all Blocks will instantly stop and, just like with CTRL+C, an error will be raised once all the Blocks are stopped.
+In that case, all Blocks will instantly stop and, just like with :kbd:`Control-c`, an error will be raised once all the Blocks are stopped.
 The unexpected Exception will still be handled and all Blocks should terminate properly if the problem is not too serious.

 When writing a script, first determine which termination way seems more appropriate. **If you want to be able to stop the test anytime, opt for the**